Alex Waldmann

 Alex Waldmann (born 1979) is an English actor from London.
 He is married to director Amelia Sears.

 Television

-In 2010, Waldmann then went on to shoot a 90-minute World War Two docu-drama 'First Light' for Lion Television.
+In 2010, Waldmann acted in a 90-minute World War Two docu-drama 'First Light' for Lion Television.
 He played the role of RAF pilot John Fraser Drummond.
 'First Light' was broadcast on BBC2 in September 2010.

 He then took on the guest lead role of 'Drew' in the Halloween Special of the second series of BBC comedy 'Psychoville'.
 It was broadcast on the BBC in October 2010.

 Waldmann also starred in the BBC 2's adaptation of Sarah Waters' best-selling novel, 'The Night Watch', which aired in July 2011.
 He played Alex Jennings.

 In April 2016, Waldmann starred in the Shakespeare Live event, which was screened on BBC 2 to celebrate Shakespeare 400.
 Here Waldmann was reunited with his As You Like It co-star, Pippa Nixon.
 Together they performed a scene from As You Like It.

+In April 2025, Waldmann featured in episodes two and three of the second series of Andor, playing Lieutenant Krole, a low level Imperial officer carrying out crop audits on Mina-Rau.